Situational Awareness: Tips To Stay Frosty

-Last month I wrote Situational Awareness Skills: Lessen Your Chance of Being a Victim.
-For part two in this series, I’ve included different ways to “stay frosty” – which, in other terms, means watch your back, stay alert, and/or be careful.
+Recently, I wrote Situational Awareness Survival Skills.
+For the other part of this series, I’ve included different ways to “stay frosty” — which, in other terms, means watch your back, stay alert, and/or be careful.

 They say, “The body won’t go where the mind’s never been.”
 The following list of books offers a great start to anyone interested in opening their minds to the “What ifs?”